PeppeL-G/bagawork/docs/src/routes/(default)/documentation/paper-figure/+page.md

 ## `onClick()` - Handling clicks
-Use the configuration method `onClick()` to tell the `Button` component which method to call when the user clicks on the button.
+Use the configuration method `onClick()` to tell the paper figure which method to call when the user clicks on it.
 Pass it a reference to the method (e.g. `a.theMethodName` or `p.theMethodName`, depending on what you have named your method and if you wrote it in your `App` class or `Page` class).

 ::: tip Example